Edith

 Once upon a time, the elements "ead", meaning "riches", and "gyo", meaning "war", untied to create a female name meaning "rich in war".
 That meaning made the name a perfect fit for medieval royalty.
 Medieval saints and queens, including St. Eadgyo of Wilton and Eadgyo Swan-Neck, had riches in a time when many people did not.

 Right before the twelfth century, the Norman Conquest occurred.
 William the Conqueror defeated King Harold II, who had a sister named Eadgyo.
-Eadgyo was coronated as a queen and supported the cult of Edward the Confessor at the time.
+Eadgyo was coronated as a queen and supported the cult of Edward the Confessor.
 Not only did Queen Eadgyo survive the Norman Conquest, but her name also continued in usage.
 As of the twelfth century, Eadgyo became Edith in Modern English.

-Right before it came back in England, Edith migrated to the newly-independent United States.
-As of 1800, Edith was given to just 10 girls.
-That number increased throughout the nineteenth century.
+Before its English revival, Edith migrated to the newly independent United States.
+As of 1800, Edith was given to just 10 American girls; that number increased throughout the nineteenth century.
 By 1880, the first year the Social Security Administration kept name data, Edith was in the top 50.
-The United States, too, was home to a few famous Ediths.
-These include former First Ladies Edith Roosevelt and Edith Wilson; author Edith Wharton, and social worker Edith Abbott.
+The United States housed its own famous namesakes such as former First Ladies Edith Roosevelt (1861-1948) and Edith Wilson (1872-1961); author Edith Wharton (1862-1937), and social worker Edith Abbott (1876-1957).

 As Edith declined in England once again, it slipped in use in the United States.
 During the 1940s, Edith was no longer a top 100 hit in either nation.
-However, while Edith completely fell out of use in England, Edith remained in the top 1000 every year since 1880.
+However, while Edith completely fell out of use in England, Edith remained in the American top 1000 every year since 1880.
 Perhaps it never ranked below the 800s.
-However, this is not to say that Edith is timeless.
-It is actually not.
+However, this does not make Edith timeless.

-Today, Edith qualifies, not as a rediscovered classic like Lucy and Alice, but as a vintage charmer beginning to feel acceptable again.
-It's cute with its long "ee" sound and dainty "ith" ending.
-Short form "Edie" sounds even cuter.
+Today, Edith qualifies, not as a rediscovered classic like Lucy and Alice, but as a mere vintage charmer beginning to feel acceptable again.
+It's cute with its long "ee" sound and dainty "ith" ending; short form "Edie" sounds even cuter.
 However, it's also serious, having been worn by several historical women.
-Plus, even though it fails to count as a classic, Edith retains a saintly and regal feel.
+Even though it fails to count as a classic, Edith retains a saintly and regal feel.

 STYLES: